Fashion Safe: Protecting Clothes During Fumigation!

 To further protect your clothes, seal off your closet before fumigation.
 Use plastic sheets or tarps to cover the entire closet area, including the doors and any ventilation openings.
 This will prevent any fumigants from entering the closet and coming into contact with your clothes.
 Ensure a tight seal to minimize any potential leaks or exposure to the fumigant.

 It is important to note that fumigation professionals will provide specific instructions regarding closet preparation.
-Follow their guidelines to ensure the utmost safety for your clothes.
+Follow their to ensure the utmost safety for your clothes.
 They may advise removing clothes from the closet entirely or suggest additional steps to protect your belongings.

 4. Find Temporary Storage